Chair, Dr David O’Flynn

 David is Chair of the Adamson Collection Trust.
 Dr O’Flynn is a Consultant Psychiatrist and works at Lambeth Hospital, part of South London and Maudsley NHS Foundation Trust.
 David is also a Trustee of the Bethlem Gallery.

-Secretary, Richard Morley
+Trustee, Richard Morley

 Trustee (Treasurer) Dr Val Huet